 Generally, for the best performance and reliability, network cables are recommended for backhauling—wired backhauling, which is an advantage of mesh Wi-Fi hardware with network ports.
 In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

-In any case, EasyMesh is simple to set up.
-To have a system, you first set up the primary EasyMesh-ready TP-Link Archer router to your liking—this is a standard process for any router with a web user interface.
+EasyMesh is simple to set up.
+First, you need an EasyMesh-ready TP-Link Archer router and set it up to your liking—this is a standard process for any router with a web-based user interface.

 - If you have another EasyMesh-ready Archer router as a satellite:

-- Place it, factory reset, near the primary router or connect its WAN port to a LAN of the primary router—it’s OK to have an unmanaged switch between the two
+- Place it, factory reset, near the primary router, or connect its LAN port to a LAN of the primary router—it’s OK to have an unmanaged switch between the two

 - Connect it to power and turn it on.
 It’ll take a minute or two to boot up fully.

-- Follow the first “TP-Link Router” option, as shown in the screenshot above.
+- Follow the first option, the “TP-Link Router”, as shown in the screenshot above.
 After a few minutes, it’ll become part of the system.

 - If you have a OneMesh or EasyMesh-ready extender: